Hong Kong Feature: History

+Establishment during the 2019–2020 Hong Kong protests (2019–2020)

 In February 2019, former Apple Daily investigative journalist and Ming Pao editor Kwan Chun-hoi resigned from Ming Pao Weekly and left mainstream media after a twelve-year career.
 He cited his departure due to diminishing press freedom in Hong Kong, noting that most media outlets had shut down investigative teams after 2014 and instead focused mainly on instant news and growth editing, contrary to his aspiration to become a journalist.
-He initially planned to start a culture magazine-like media outlet to highlight overlooked individuals and cultural elements in society.
+He initially planned to start a culture magazine-like media outlet to focus on overlooked individuals and cultural elements in society.
 Following the outbreak of the 2019–2020 Hong Kong protests, Kwan served as an independent journalist early in the protests and took a photo of a notable standoff between police and protestors outside the Hong Kong Police Headquarters, which was widely cited afterward.
 He officially founded Hong Kong Feature on 1 July 2019, publishing in-depth feature stories about Hong Kong.
 He aimed to focus on interviews and field reporting to provide historical records, in contrast to the rising trend of tabloid journalism.

 The outlet operated with an initial fund of US$77,000 (~HK$600,000), financed by Kwan's life savings, and operated under HK Feature Limited, a company formed by Kwan.
 In its early days, the outlet consisted of Kwan and two other journalists, and relied on a group of freelance citizen journalists trained by Kwan, whom he considered equally capable as traditional journalists, as both must adhere to journalistic ethics and serve as the fourth estate to monitor the government.
 He named the outlet "誌", which means "records" in ancient Chinese and is a combination of the characters for "words" (言) and "spirit" (志), interpreted by Kwan as "recording one's spirit with words".
 The outlet also published a community paper on 1 July coinciding with its establishment, themed around the Storming of the Legislative Council Complex.
 In the same month, Kwan and another journalist Chan Cheuk-sze went to Yuen Long Station to report on the 2019 Yuen Long attack.
 In August, the outlet gained public attention for a video feature interviewing toll staff members of the Cross-Harbour Tunnel about the protestors who allowed cars to pass through for free, which balanced the viewpoints of both staff and protestors, and the video attracted over 440,000 views by October.